aplteam/APLGit2/README.md

- ]GetTagOfLatestRelease  Returns the tag of the latest release ]GoToGitHub             For a project "Foo/Goo", this opens https://github.com/Foo/Goo ]Init                   Initialises project with Git, including .gitignore & .gitattributes ]IsDirty                Reports uncommitted changes and/or untracked files ]IsGitProject           Returns "yes" or "no" depending on whether there is a ./.git folder
+ ]GetTagOfLatestRelease  Returns the tag of the latest release ]GoToGitHub             For a project "Foo/Goo", this opens https://github.com/Foo/Goo ]Init                   Initialises project with Git, including .gitignore & .gitattributes ]IsDirty                Are there any uncommited changes?
+ ]IsGitProject           Returns "yes" or "no" depending on whether there is a ./.git folder
   IsGitInstalled         Checks whether Git is installed and retuns 1 in case it is ]ListBranches           Lists all branches for a Git-managed project
  ]Log                    Returns the log of commits.\\
-  Methods                Like `Public` plus comment in first line ]OpenGitShell           Opens a Git shell for a Git-managed project
+  Methods                Like `Public` plus comment in first line ]NoOfUntrackedFiles     Returns the number of untracked files in a project or folder ]OpenGitShell           Opens a Git shell for a Git-managed project
  ]RefLog                 Prints a log of all references to the session ]SetDefaultProject      Specifies the project to be used in case no project is specified